 According to the timeline of Bible prophecy, there’s an extremely nasty woman—a woman not without allure however—about to appear on the world’s stage.
 It isn’t Jezebel, the Old Testament queen invoked as the epitome of libertine living, seduction and evil.
 This woman is far worse.

-The woman we can expect to see making her stage debut at the close of earth’s history is described by the disciple John, in a vision, as: “. . . sitting on a scarlet beast that was covered with blasphemous names and had seven heads and ten horns.
+The woman we can expect to see making her stage debut at the close of earth’s history is described by the disciple John who writes in the New Testament about a vision he had.
+In this vision he saw a woman: “. . . sitting on a scarlet beast that was covered with blasphemous names and had seven heads and ten horns.
 The woman was dressed in purple and scarlet, and was glittering with gold, precious stones and pearls.
 She held a golden cup in her hand, filled with abominable things and the filth of her adulteries.
 The name written on her forehead was a mystery: Babylon the Great, the Mother of Prostitutes and of the Abominations of the Earth” (Revelation 17:3–5, italics added).

 You know you’re dealing with a tough character when she has a face tattoo that reads “Mother of Prostitutes”!
-So who actually is she and how should we respond when she appears?
+Unfortunately, the Great Whore of Babylon’s identity has been one which has confounded many biblical scholars.
+So who exactly is she and how should we respond when she appears?

 Some think they have recognised her in the pop star Madonna!
 Truly, her music video for “The Beast Within” could excuse you for thinking so, but no matter how much you dislike “Papa Don’t Preach,” Madonna is probably not central in the apocalypse.